Lyon's Whelp: The Anglo-French War

 After three months, Buckingham called off the Siege of Saint-Martin.
 He retreated to Loix, then sailed home to England, defeated and humiliated.

 English strategy correctly viewed the fortress of Saint-Martin-de-Re as a serious impediment to an assault on La Rochelle.
 With 80 ships and 7,000 men, Buckingham failed to take the fortress city.
 After three months and a final failed assault on 27 October 1627, he ended the siege and left for England from Loix with a demoralized, disease ridden force of 2,000 men, the survivors of his original army of 7,000 men.
+(Note: King Charles would send two more fleets to relieve the Siege of La Rochelle.
+William Fielding, Earl of Dengbigh, sailed for La Rochelle in April 1628 but returned without a fight claiming that had no commission that authorized him to participate in fighting.
+The Duke of Buckingham organized the next fleet which sailed under the Earl of Lindsey who was now the Admiral of the Fleet.
+The Earl of Lindsey sailed in August, 1628 with 29 warships and 31 merchantmen and in September 1628, they attempted to relieve La Rochelle.
+The English bombarded the French positions and tried to force the sea wall, all in vain.
+The Earl of Lindsey was forced to withdraw and return to England.
+La Rochelle surrendered to King Louis XIII on 28 October 1628 and Catholicism in France solidified.
+England then ended its participation in the Thirty Years War by signing a peace treaty with France in 1629, and with Spain in 1639.)

 A Lion's Whelp to Massachusetts

 In 1629 a Lion's Whelp sailed with four other ships from Gravesend on 25 April 1629 for the Massachusetts Bay Colony.
 Arrived and greeted by Governor John Endecott on 30 June 1629.
 All ships were armed merchantmen.
 Eight cannon were listed for this Lion's Whelp which is the number carried by the Duke of Buckingham's Lion's Whelps and most armed pinnaces as well.
 This Lion's Whelp is tentatively identified as the 120-ton ship that brought William Dodge, along with the Sprague family and others to Salem, Massachusetts in 1629.
 The Lyon's Whelp left Gravesend 24/25 April 1629 and arrived in Salem mid-July 1629, under Master John Gibbs (or Gibbon).
 It was one of six ships in a small fleet; the others including Talbot, George Bonaventure, Lyon, and a ship called Mayflower (though not the Mayflower of the Pilgrims).
 This Lion's Whelp and her sister ships the Talbot and the George carried goods and new settlers to Naumkaeg, the Indian name for the territory settled by England's Massachusetts Bay Company at Salem.